yoginderbagga/90DaysOfDevOps/2026/day-51/kubernetes-manifests-basics.md

 1. **apiVersion**: which API group to use.
 For Pods it is ``v1``
 2. **kind**: the type of the resource which is ``Deployment`` in above file; and it tells that you want to manager the containers declaratively and automatically.
 Means if something crashes it will keep on running.( Automatic self-healing )
 3. **metadata**: it is an information that uniquely identifies like names, labels of the Kubernetes objects.
 4. **spec**: The desired state or specification as it says.
 For pods perspective, this means which containers to run and which images and port number to be used.
+In the above example, we had used ``nginx:stable-alpine`` docker image for this pod creation and you can use any of the container image based on the pods you're building.

 ## To Build Your First Node - run below command